Rattan, Oklahoma: History

 The improved Ft.
 Smith to Ft.
-Towson military road of 1839 passed along the east side of Rattan (at the water tower, 1.02 miles east of the OK 93 junction with OK 3) after crossing the "Seven Devils" on its way southeast to Spencer Academy and Doaksville.
+Towson military road of 1839 passed along the east side of Rattan (at the water tower and Howard's Cafe, 1.02 miles east of the OK 93 junction with OK 3) after crossing the "Seven Devils" on its way southeast to Spencer Academy and Doaksville.
 This wagon road was heavily used by the U.S. Army from 1839–48, and remained the main road through Cedar County until the Frisco railroad was completed in 1887 from Ft.
 Smith through Antlers to Paris, Texas.
 The initial U.S. land survey of the area was conducted in 1896.
 T4S, R18E shows Rock Creek, the Court House and the military road.

 Natural resources were key to Rattan’s early growth.
 Many of its settlers were farmers.
 Timber, logged in the Kiamichi Mountains north of the community, also fueled growth.
 A number of logging trams, or railroad lines, were built into the mountains and large camps of loggers and their dependents lived along the tracks for months on end.
 These mobile, rolling communities were sizeable enough to feature small schools, physicians offices, and general stores.
 Most of their residents lived in railroad cars which traveled along with the work crews as they logged deeper into the mountains.

 Rattan became the Great Depression-era recipient of a handsome public school built by the Works Progress Administration.
 Constructed of native stone brought from nearby fields, it continues in use today.

 During the 1990s Rattan incorporated as a town, and now offers basic public services.

 School students from Rattan made news headlines during 2000 as they initiated a series of events with international repercussions.
 During World War II the Moyers area was the site of two lethal air crashes.
 British pilots operating from a Royal Air Force base in Texas crashed into White Rock Mountain and Big Mountain, killing four crew men.
 Two planes were destroyed.
 A third plane crash-landed successfully a few miles northwest at Jumbo.

 These events had receded from memory and were generally forgotten until a history class in the Rattan Public School began pursuing information about them.
 Their research led them to commemorate the events.
-On February 20, 2000 the AT6 Monument was dedicated in the fliers' honor at the crash site on Big Mountain.
+On February 20, 2000, the AT6 Monument was dedicated in the fliers' honor at the crash site on Big Mountain.
 Over 1,000 people attended the ceremony, and the story of it and Rattan's intrepid young scholars was carried by the British Broadcasting Corporation and many newspapers around the world.

-At this writing Rattan features a café, two or three stores, and several churches.
-Many residents shop in Antlers, Oklahoma and Hugo, Oklahoma—particularly in the large Wal-Mart store located in the latter town.

 More information on Rattan, Sulphur Springs, the AT6 Monument, and the Kiamichi River valley may be found in the Pushmataha County Historical Society.